Home » My Hypnobirthing Story

 Essentially my story starts by seeing the Shrove Tuesday paraphernalia this week dotted around Tesco and I remember how this time last year, I was anxiously wondering if Charlotte would arrive mid me flipping a pancake…

 I had also taken early leave from work so had joined a ‘bumps and babies’ walking group.
-I was the only ‘bump’ and I remember feeling like a bit of an imposter, that surely I wasn’t going to join them with a real-life baby soon?
+Being the only ‘bump’ I remember feeling like a bit of an imposter, that surely I wasn’t going to join them with a real-life baby soon?
 I eagerly listened to their labor stories and considered the different tales.

 So rewind a little to around the 20-week mark of my pregnancy and my sister-in-law very kindly gave me the Hollie De Cruz Book; ‘Your Baby, Your Birth’.
 She had got it for her own birth but her baby arrived before she had a chance to read it.
 I was a complete keeno and jumped straight in.